Carreau/phd-dissertation/parts/part3.rst

 .. _d0-violin:
 .. figure:: /figs/d0_violin.png
-    :width: 80%
+    :width: 60%

-    Repartition of the bead-center distance at which the actin cloud exert a force higher than the noise (:math:`d_0`) on the probe bead, as a function of capping protein.
+    Repartition of the bead-center distance at which the actin cloud exert a force higher than the noise (:math:`d_0`) on the probe bead, as a function of Capping Protein.
 Shaded region represent the position of the bead surface (4.34 µm) and the red line represent the bead surface+1µm (upper bound for the in vitro reformed actin cortex measured in :cite:`Kawska2012`).
 We see in this graph that for symmetry breaking conditions (CP 10 nM and 30 nM) the distance at which the actin cloud apply